Skip to content

 Sonnet + Opus advisor SWE-bench Multilingual +2.7pp over Sonnet solo -11.9% cost per agentic task

-The advisor pays off on decisions with high downstream cost if wrong.
-Anthropic's recommended timing for coding:
+The advisor pays off on decisions that cost a lot downstream if you get them wrong.
+Anthropic's recommended timing for coding is:

-1. After initial exploration — once the executor understands the problem, consult before committing to an approach.
+1. After initial exploration.
+Once the executor understands the problem, consult the advisor before committing to an approach.

-2. When stuck — errors recurring, approach not converging.
+2. When stuck.
+Consult when errors keep recurring or the approach is not converging.

-3. Before declaring done — make the deliverable durable first (write the file, commit the change), then consult for a final review.
+3. Before declaring done.
+Make the deliverable durable first by writing the file and committing the change, then consult for a final review.

-Advisor tokens bill at Opus rates; executor tokens at executor rates.
+Advisor tokens bill at Opus rates, and executor tokens bill at executor rates.
 Savings come from the advisor producing only short guidance, not the full output (API docs).

 • Per-request cap: set max_uses to limit advisor calls per request.

-• Output compression: a per-message instruction (e.g., "keep guidance under 80 words") shortens output; Anthropic recommends asking for ~80% of your true ceiling since the advisor occasionally exceeds it.
+• Output compression: a per-message instruction such as "keep guidance under 80 words" shortens the output.
+Anthropic recommends asking for about 80% of your true ceiling, since the advisor occasionally exceeds it.

-• Effort pairing: Sonnet at medium effort + Opus advisor matches Sonnet at default effort.
+• Effort pairing: Sonnet at medium effort plus an Opus advisor matches Sonnet at default effort.

 Each consultation is a second inference pass at Opus rates.
 A single strong model is better when (API docs):

 • The executor consults often.
-Frequent calls shift the token mix toward Opus rates and can exceed Opus solo cost.
+Frequent calls shift the token mix toward Opus rates and can exceed the cost of Opus alone.

 • Every turn needs frontier capability.
 Uniformly hard tasks offer no mechanical turns to offload.

-• Single-turn Q&A or pass-through routing.
-No plan to form.
+• The task is single-turn question-and-answer or pass-through routing.
+There is no plan to form.

 • Latency budgets are tight.
 Each call pauses the executor stream while Opus runs.

-• Priority Tier is only on the executor.
-It does not cascade to the advisor, which rate-limits independently.
+• Priority Tier covers only the executor.
+It does not cascade to the advisor, which rate-limits on its own.

 Key Takeaways